joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

   document.getElementById('root')
 );
 ```
-We are going to import the `createStore` function from the redux library. `createStore` is used to create the redux store.
-For the most part, we don't interact directly with the store, it is something that redux manages for us behind the scenes.
+We are going to import the `createStore` function from the Redux library. `createStore` is used to create the Redux store.
+For the most part, we don't interact directly with the store, it is something that Redux manages for us behind the scenes.

 We also need to import the reducer function that we've just created so that it can be delivered to the store.

 We will use `createStore(reducer)` to configure the store with our application's reducer.
 This example only has a single reducer, but `createStore` can take multiple reducers arguments.
 More on that a bit later!

-Finally we import the higher-order `Provider` component from `react-redux`.
-This will wrap our `Gallery` so that we can make easy use of redux.
+Finally we import the higher-order `Provider` component from `react-Redux`.
+This will wrap our `Gallery` so that we can make easy use of Redux.
 We need to pass the store we just created to the `Provider` so that it can use it for us.
-You could use redux without `Provider`, and in fact, React isn't required to use redux at all!
+You could use Redux without `Provider`, and in fact, React isn't required to use Redux at all!
 That's wonderful, but we are going to use `Provider` because it is very convenient.

 If you open your developer tools console, you should see a message!

 ![](https://s3.amazonaws.com/f.cl.ly/items/2R3b143J1Y3T400i2c0w/Screen%20Shot%202016-03-20%20at%206.32.23%20PM.png?v=ba488b8e)

-It may be a bit mysterious, but shows off an interesting point of redux.
-All reducers receive all actions that are dispatched in the application.
-In this case we are seeing an action that redux itself dispatches.
+It may be a bit mysterious, but shows off an interesting point of Redux. *All reducers receive all actions that are dispatched in the application.* In this case we are seeing an action that Redux itself dispatches.

 ### Connecting the gallery component

-With redux, and specifically with react-redux we will use the concept of "connected" and "un-connected" components.
+With Redux, we will use the concept of "connected" and "un-connected" components.
 A connected component is wired into the store, and coordinates and controls action events and the store.
 Usually a connected component will have children that are "pure components" that take data as input, and render when that data is updated.
+These children are unconnected components.

+> **note:** While React and Redux play very well together, React is *not* required for Redux.
+You can use Redux without React!

-react-redux provides a convenient wrapper for react components that does most of the heavy lifting required to connect a react component to a redux store.
+react-redux provides a convenient wrapper for React components that does most of the heavy lifting required to connect a React component to a Redux store.
 We will add that to `Gallery` and make it our primary connected component:

 ### Gallery.js
 ```diff